-- A door opening detection device (with a schema "opening detection" and its own xAAL address); - This device has for parent the composite device described below. - A thermometer device (with the schema "thermometer" and his own xAAL address); This device has for parent the composite device described below. - A device "digital data" (with the schema "digital data" and his own xAAL address); This device has for parent the composite device described below. - A composite device (with the schema "composite" and his own xAAL address); This composite device has for embedded the previous three devices.
-Moreover, it has for parent the composite gateway described below. - A gateway device (with the schema "gateway" and its own xAAL address); This composite device has for embedded the previous four devices.
+- A device "digital data" (with the schema "digital data" and his own xAAL address); This device has for parent the composite device described below. - A composite device (with the schema "basic.basic" and his own xAAL address); This composite device has for childrens the previous three embedded devices.
+Moreover, it has for parent the gateway described below. - A gateway device (with the schema "gateway" and its own xAAL address); This composite device has for childrens the previous four devices.
 It has no parent.